 - Why Take Detailed Notes at Doctor Appointments?

-For more tips for getting better care, read these blog posts:
+For tips on how to get better care, read these blog posts:

 - Understanding Medical Information Is Harder Than Most Realize.